-Alterations in carnitine and acylcarnitines point towards disturbances of FAO in patients with hypercortisolism, as also shown in previous studies (26).
+Alterations in carnitine and acvlcarnitines point toward disturbances of FAO in patients with hypercortisolism, as also shown in previous studies (26).
 During fed-to-fast transition, the switch from glucose to fatty acid metabolism leads to increased uptake of carnitine and long-chain fatty acids, which are combined by CPT1 to generate acylcarnitines and internalized in the mitochondrial matrix through the carnitine shuttle, initiating FAO and producing acetyl-CoA to sustain the Krebs cycle.
 When excessive, acetyl-CoA is converted to the membrane-permeable acetyl-carnitine by the carnitine acetyltransferase (CRAT) and exported.
-The reduced levels of acylcarnitines up to C14 and the relative increase of >C16 acylcarnitines, associated with post-DST cortisol levels, point towards an incomplete FAO in patients with hypercortisolism.
-The increased availability of free fatty acids due to cortisol-induced lipolysis (3) may represent the trigger for the metabolic overload to mitochondria and depletion of components of the Krebs cycle, similar to the cascade of events postulated as a causative mechanism in type-2 diabetes (27).
-The low levels of plasma acetyl-carnitine in hypercortisolism provide additional clues.
-Considering that intra-matrix accumulation of long-chain acyl-CoA is an inhibitory signal for CRAT (28), it is conceivable that the sustained cortisol-driven metabolic overload may lower CRAT activity.
+The reduced levels of acylcarnitines up to C14 and the relative increase of >C16 acylcarnitines, associated with post-DST cortisol levels, point toward an incomplete FAO in patients with hypercortisolism.
+The increased availability of free fatty acids due to cortisol-induced lipolysis (3) may represent the trigger for the metabolic overload accumulation of long-chain acyl-CoA is an inhibitory signal for CRAT (28), it is conceivable that the sustained cortisol-driven metabolic overload may lower CRAT activity.
 Therefore, the reduced acetyl-carnitine levels may uncover an increase in intra-matrix FAO-derived acetyl-CoA, which, in turn, inhibits pyruvate dehydrogenase and glycolytic processes (29).
-Additionally, in vitro studies have demonstrated inhibitory effects of glucocorticoids on enzymes of FAO (long-, medium-, and short-chain acyl-CoA dehydrogenases), without affecting the activity of very-long-chain acyl-CoA dehydrogenases (30).
-These results give feed to the hypothesis that the incomplete FAO in patients with hypercortisolism may rely on a selective inhibition at C14 fatty acyl-CoA, due to direct cortisol dependent effects.
+Additionally, in vitro studies have demonstrated inhibitory effects of glucocorticoids on enzymes of FAO (long-, medium- and short-chain acyl-CoA dehydrogenases), without affecting the activity of very-long-chain acyl-CoA dehydrogenases (30).
+These results give feed to the hypothesis that the incomplete FAO in patients with hypercortisolism may rely on a selective inhibition at C14 fatty acyl-CoA, due to direct cortisol-dependent effects.
 Interestingly, no alteration of SM levels was identified among groups in all comparisons.
 This result may indicate that composition of plasma membrane as well as activities of enzymes of the SM cycle and ceramide levels may not be affected by hypercortisolism.
 However, further targeted studies are required to unravel this complex aspect.

-We could not analyze the potential effects of androgens on the different metabolomic profile in patients with ACTH-dependent vs. ACTH-independent CS because of the lack of a sufficient number of data to perform a reliable statistical analysis.
+We could not analyze the potential effects of androgens on the different metabolomic profiles in patients with ACTH-dependent vs ACTH-independent CS because of the lack of a sufficient number of data to perform a reliable statistical analysis.
 This intriguing aspect should be investigated in targeted future studies.